 The Contractor and the Government will establish a non-binding, signed Partnering Agreement for the ICP at the INL Site.
 The agreement will establish a common vision with supporting goals and objectives and expectations of doing business together in a manner that brings the best value to the Government.
+The Partnering Agreement will also include language regarding including Teaming Subcontractors in partnering discussions that involve Teaming Subcontractor scope.
 Partnering between DOE and the Contractor shall be conducted in a manner similar to the DOD Integrated Product and Process Development (IPPD) framework.
 The IPPD technique simultaneously integrates all essential activities to facilitate meeting cost and performance objectives.